-Coercion is the use of unreasonable and persistent pressure to compel another individual to initiate or continue sexual activity against an individual’s will.
+Coercion is the use of unreasonable pressure to compel another individual to initiate or continue sexual activity against an individual’s will.
 Coercion can include a wide range of behaviors, including intimidation, manipulation, threats and blackmail.
 Coercion may be emotional, intellectual, psychological or moral.

 Examples of coercion include, but are not limited to, threatening to disclose another individual’s private sexual information and threatening to harm oneself if the other party does not engage in the sexual activity.
 Coercing an individual into engaging in sexual activity violates this policy in the same way as physically forcing someone into engaging in sexual activity.
 Consent cannot be obtained by Coercion.